nasirshariff619/project-2/README.md

 ## Brief <a name="Brief"></a>

- My overall objective during the completin of this project is to create a ______ application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
+ My overall objective during the completion of this project is to create a service orientated application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

  This enables the trainers to assess our capabilty of using the technologies and concepts that have been taught to us.

- ### Requirements And Constraints For Minimum Viable Product <a name="Requirements And Constraints For Minimum Viable Product"></a>

- The requirements set out below are what's needed to create a mininum viable product for our project.
- The requirements of the project are as follows:

  ### My Approach <a name="My Approach"></a>
- Considering all this information, I have decided on creating a
+ Considering all this information, I have decided on creating a random holiday task generator.
+ The back-end of this app consists of 4 services which interact with eachother.

+ Service 1 is responsible of communicating with all the other 3 services.
+Service 2 and 3 are both responsible with generating a random object from a list, for example, service 2 generates a random country and service 3 generates a random food.
+Service 1 gets this information from service 2 and 3 and posts it to service 4.
+Service 4 then geneartes a task based on the information from service 2 and 3.

 ## Design <a name="Design"></a>